antvis/g-device-api/README.md

 Read buffer data.

 -   src `required` Source buffer.
 -   srcOffset `optional` Offset in bytes of src buffer.
-Default to `0`.
+Defaulting to `0`.
 -   dst `optional` Dest buffer view.
 -   dstOffset `optional` Offset in bytes of dst buffer.
-Default to `0`.
+Defaulting to `0`.
 -   length `optional` Length in bytes of dst buffer.
-Default to its whole size.
+Defaulting to its whole size.

 ```ts
 readBuffer: (